- 26 September 2023, 10 am – 4 pm (CEST)

 - Attendence is free, Registration is mandatory.

-- Registrations are open until the 18th of September noon (CEST).
+- Registrations are extended until the 22nd of September 12 pm (CEST).

 Preparatory documents will be sent out to all registered participants one week before the GA.